Case

 "In general, the program was very useful to me.
 I would highlight the fact that we created a guidance script for development conversations.
 Because I haven't had any individual conversations with an employee, I feel some insecurity.
 The program helped me gain that confidence and demystify some of the more practical issues."

-“I find it very enriching to be able to work on a concept and a methodology, with the aim of introducing and applying it in the organizational reality in which we find ourselves.
-Personally, it was important in the sense of working on acquired concepts and increasing my self-awareness regarding how I can apply them.
-As the person responsible for the Team, I feel that it was important to enhance this experience together, both from a relational point of view and in terms of individual skills.”
+"I find it very rewarding to develop a concept and methodology with the aim of introducing and applying them to the organizational context in which we operate.
+Personally, it was important for me to apply the concepts I’ve learned and to increase my self-awareness regarding how I can put them into practice.
+As the team leader, I feel it was important to leverage this experience collectively, both from a relational standpoint and in terms of individual skills."

 What the talented people at Zurich said

-“What surprised me most about the career conversation was the moment of introspection itself.
-Normally, in day-to-day life, there are not many moments when we allow ourselves to reflect on our development and career, and this moment had that purpose.
-Another aspect that positively surprised me was the quantity and quality of actions that I have been carrying out over the years at Zurich: I felt very satisfied with the fact of reflecting on them and concluding that I have been enjoying a lot of knowledge.”
+"What surprised me most about the career conversation was the moment of self-reflection itself.
+In our day-to-day lives, there aren’t many moments when we allow ourselves to reflect on our personal growth and career, and this moment served exactly that purpose.
+Another aspect that pleasantly surprised me was the quantity and quality of the work I’ve been doing over the years at Zurich: I felt very satisfied reflecting on it and realizing that I’ve been gaining a lot of knowledge.”

-In my point of view, it makes sense for all Employees to have this opportunity so that everyone can enjoy the potential that this conversation may have.
-The employee can change small details of their daily life and these changes can bring significant changes to their life.”
+In my view, it makes sense for all employees to have this opportunity so that everyone can benefit from the potential this conversation offers.
+An employee can change small details of their daily routine, and those changes can bring about significant shifts in their life."

-“The Career Conversation I had with the Resources Unit helped me a lot as it was very guiding and helped me stay focused on my goals.
+"The career conversation I had with the Resources Unit was helpful because it provided a lot of guidance and helped me stay focused on my goals.

-I believe it is important for all employees to have support in the path they can take in their careers.
-HR, with the knowledge they have, can help employees look ahead and make medium and long-term plans.”
+I believe it’s important for all employees to receive guidance on the direction they can take with their careers.
+With their expertise, HR can help employees look ahead and make medium- and long-term plans."

-“It was a joint reflection session.
-I had the opportunity to talk about my professional career and the difficulties I have been feeling.
-I cannot say that I reached a conclusion based on this conversation, but I recognize that it was important to consider various topics and, after some time, some of the topics that were discussed were resolved.
+"It was a session of joint reflection.
+I had the opportunity to talk about my professional journey and the difficulties I’ve been facing.
+I can’t say I reached a conclusion based on this conversation, but I recognize that it was important to reflect on various issues, and after some time, some of the topics we discussed were resolved.

-I don't know if all employees have sufficient maturity (availability on the part of the person to understand their relationship with others and know how to deal with it, within their sphere of action, in a business context) to realize the potential of these conversations.
-People need to be willing to carry out these sessions with a culture of transparency.”
+I don’t know if all employees have the necessary maturity—the willingness to understand their relationships with others and know how to handle them within their sphere of influence in a business context—to fully realize the potential of these conversations.
+People need to be open to participating in these sessions with a culture of transparency."

 Beyond Theory and Practice: the Art of Conversation